-Soy allergy is more common in children than adults and is often outgrown.
+Soy allergy is more common in children than adults.
+Luckily, children often outgrow an allergy to soy.
 Serious reactions to soy, such as anaphylaxis, are not seen as commonly with a soy allergy as they are with other allergens like peanuts.
-This is interesting because soybeans and peanuts are both legumes and have similar protein structure.
+This is interesting because soybeans and peanuts are both legumes and have similar protein structures.

-Due to the similarity of the proteins in peanuts and soybeans, allergy tests often give a false positive result for one or the other.
+The fact that the proteins in soy and peanuts are so similar, allergy tests often give a false-positive result for one or the other.
 For that very reason, we included soy as one of the allergens to avoid in our house for a number of months.

 Soybean Allergy: Ingredients Containing Soy

 Soy is often used in foods to make them "high protein".
 If you see this claim on food packaging, look closely at the food label.
 Soy flour or other soy ingredients may have been used.

 Watch for these ingredients on food labels if you have a soy allergy:

 - Miso - a paste made of rice, barley and/or soybeans; used as a seasoning often in Japanese cuisine

 - Shoyu sauce - a type of soy sauce